-Irritable bowel syndrome (IBS) is a collection of a wide range of symptoms from constipation, diarrhoea and insomnia to heart palpitations, muscle aches and much more, all of which can really affect our day to day life!
+IBS is a collection of a wide range of symptoms from constipation, diarrhoea and insomnia to heart palpitations, muscle aches and much more.
 Our nutritionists explain the causes of IBS, common and unusual symptoms, treatments and the best supplements for IBS.

 What causes IBS?